 High-Quality Data Aggregators Provide Market Coverage Across All Price Discovery Environments

-Chainlink’s Price Reference Data exclusively uses data aggregators because they provide the most robust market coverage, a feature that is especially important for providing accurate data to markets that are still relatively low in volume when compared to traditional financial markets.
+Chainlink Data Feeds exclusively uses data aggregators because they provide the most robust market coverage, a feature that is especially important for providing accurate data to markets that are still relatively low in volume when compared to traditional financial markets.
 When sourcing from data aggregators, the role of maintaining market coverage shifts from the creator of the oracle network, who may not have the experience or resources to continually track exchange volume, to professional data aggregators.

 The Major Risks of Improperly Leveraging Oracle Flexibility When Sourcing Data

 To fully understand the risks involved with deploying oracle networks that either do not take into account volume shifts or source exclusively from a single API, it’s best to look at some real-world examples of what can go wrong and how this plays out.

 CAUTION: Avoid Oracle Designs Based on a Single Exchange

 Oracle networks that pull price data from a single exchange not only have no protection against exchange downtime, flash crashes, and price manipulation; they also have extremely limited market coverage.
 While such a setup may seem like it is initially working during times of low volatility, when market volatility increases, price discovery occurs and volume can shift frequently between different exchanges.
 Even if the oracle is updated to track a different exchange, the new price point can be highly inaccurate, because market shifts don’t always take the same form.
 This creates a scenario where, although the data source has changed, it cannot maintain market coverage reliably.

 In this video, Chainlink Co-founder Sergey Nazarov explains the dangers of using a single exchange as a data source:

 Below is a step-by-step outline of the dangers created by pulling from a single exchange: